 Peggy Huey is a member of the Board of Directors and serves as the Treasurer and Volunteer Coordinator.
 A member of the Board of Theatre Tampa Bay, Peggy has been involved in theatre in the area for many years.

-Megan Lamasney, Literary Manager and co-producer of TRT2, served an internship in Production Management at the Actors Theatre of Louisville in Louisville, Ky.
+Megan Lamasney, Artistic Associate, served an internship in Production Management at the Actors Theatre of Louisville in Louisville, Ky.
 Megan directed TampaRep’s inaugural production of Alcestis at the Studio Theatre at HCC Ybor and has worked in many of Tampa’s theatres as a stage manager and director, including the Tampa Shakespeare Festival.
 Directing Credits include: Inertia: The Musical (Orlando Fringe Festival,) Disco Pig (Silver Meteor Gallery), Young Dramatist Project (The Gorilla Theatre), and Spring Awakening.
 She will be directing True West for TampaRep in 2016 and Much Ado about Nothing for TampaShakes.

-Matthew Frankel is a member of the artistic staff.
-He served as one of the co-producers for TRT2, TampaRep’s incubator company.
+Matthew Frankel, Artistic Associate, served as one of the co-producers for TRT2, TampaRep’s incubator company.
 He co-directed TRT2’s inaugural show, Musings of a “Postmodern” Romantic, and the production of Tartuffe.
 He also performed in Tampa Wrights 1: One-Act Plays by Tampa Playwrights.
 In addition, Matthew also managed Conversation Starters, our series of staged readings of new plays.
 He is a graduate of the School of Theatre and Dance at the University of South Florida and has acted locally with, among others, TampaRep, The Tampa Shakespeare Festival, and the St. Petersburg Shakespeare Festival.